By Emily Johnston

 Graffiti in Pompeii, © Military History Matters

-Emily Johnston is a UK commercial archaeologist - and founder of this website!
+Emily Johnston is a PhD candidate in Archaeology - and founder of this website!
 She has an undergraduate and masters degree in Archaeology, which she focussed on the Romans.

 She can be found on her personal twitter at @emilyrjohnston and instagram @emilyrebeccajohnston or on any of the archaeo-logic social medias & email!